Academic Catalog 2024-2025

 Note that some violations may be considered ineligible for appeal, in the discretion of the Vice Provost for Academic Administration.
 Such violations could include without limitation those that involve or impact the health, safety, or security of any member of the PLNU community.

-1. Written Appeal to Neutral Dean: The student should submit to the Vice Provost for Academic Administration a written appeal of the dean’s decision including all document and evidence supporting the appeal within ten (10) business days of receiving the dean’s decision.
+1. Written Appeal: Reviewed by Neutral Dean: The student should submit to the Vice Provost for Academic Administration a written appeal of the dean’s decision including all document and evidence supporting the appeal within ten (10) business days of receiving the dean’s decision.
 The Vice Provost for Academic Administration will select a neutral academic dean to review the appeal.
 This dean will send a written notice of the decision on the appeal to the student, instructor, original dean, and Vice Provost for Academic Administration.

-2. Administrative Committee: If the student isn’t satisfied with the dean’s decision from Step 1 above, the student may submit a further written appeal including all documents and evidence supporting the appeal, to the Vice Provost for Academic Administration within ten (10) business days of receiving the dean’s decision on the appeal.
+2. Written Appeal: Reviewed by Administrative Committee: If the student isn’t satisfied with the dean’s decision from Step 1 above, the student may submit a further written appeal including all documents and evidence supporting the appeal, to the Vice Provost for Academic Administration within ten (10) business days of receiving the dean’s decision on the appeal.
 The Vice Provost for Academic Administration will distribute the appeal to an administrative committee comprising an uninvolved dean, a member of the Graduate and Extended Studies Committee appointed by the Provost, and the Vice Provost for Academic Administration or designee.
 The appeal decision reached by this committee is final.

 1